Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 • Trouble moving around

-More serious symptoms of nr-axSpA that may occur as your disease progresses to ankylosing spondylitis (AS), a more severe form that shows up on X-rays, include:
+More serious symptoms of nr-axSpA may occur if your disease progresses to ankylosing spondylitis (AS), a more severe form of spondyloarthritis that shows up on X-rays.
+These symptoms include:

 • Spine fractures